Cheltenham Festival 2025 Michael OSullivan Supreme Novices Hurdle preview

 British duo

 As for Tutti Quanti, he shouldn't be getting a mention at all as he is rated 125, but as we only have two runners from Britain, he can get a very brief mention.
-This horse sums up the lack of power that the Paul Nicholls yard has, he is 1/4 over hurdles and couldn't even win a Class 3 novice at Newbury, so his odds definitely reflect his chances of winning, which is zero.
+This horse sums up the lack of power that the Paul Nicholls yard has.
+He is 1/4 over hurdles and couldn't even win a Class 3 novice at Newbury, so his odds definitely reflect his chances of winning, which are zero.

 Final judgement